aqfan/sanFranData/README.md

 An analysis of data from the San Francisco Fire Department of emergency calls.

-Built for the CapitalOne Challenge for Summer Summit 2018.
+Winner | Built for the CapitalOne Challenge for Summer Summit 2018.

 Challenge:  https://www.mindsumo.com/contests/sfpd-dispatch